Tag: life

 • cinnamon rolls

 I wake up to the sound of my cat breathing loudly.
 How does she make that noise?
 Is that normal?
 No. No way is that a normal cat sound.
-What a strange snorting bed hog, curled up contentedly snuggling in the exact middle of the mattress.
+What a strange snorting bed hog, curled up contentedly and snuggling in the exact middle of the mattress.

 For some reason I have the belief from others or movies or books that dreams are metaphors providing one with clues about what they should do next.
 As a child my mom had a dream book on the family bookshelf.
 It was like a mysterious dictionary where the words translated into ghost-like apparitions that pointed in a direction that seemed solid but then crumbled upon a good solid stare.
 In my memory many of the definitions insinuated that my dream had something to do with sex, which I did not understand.
 Are my nightly cinnamon rolls trying to tell me something?